arj101/plane-bot/help.md

-So... here are all the commands! :D
+So... here are all the commands! 🙂️

 ` ping `       :    just try it out.